MMaluschka14/ArduinoAsm/README.rst

     $ make
     $ make load

 This will build the project code and attempt to load it on your Arduino.
 You will need a piezo buzzer for the aBuzz and aTask projects.
 See the included configuration files for the pin assignments used for each project.

+The top level ``Makefile`` can build all of the projects by running this command:

+..  code-block:: shell

+    $ make build

+You can run ``make clean`` at the top level, or in any project directory to clean up all files except the needed source files and the ``Makefile`` for the projects.

 ..  vim:filetype=rst spell: